joshuaconk14/BravoBall_Backend/scripts/README.md

 1. Create the script file with a descriptive name
 2. Add a shebang line (`#!/bin/bash`) at the top
 3. Make it executable with `chmod +x script_name.sh`
 4. Document the script in this README
+5. Add color coding for consistent user experience
+6. Include a help function for usage instructions

+## Best Practices

+- Use color coding consistently:
+  - `GREEN` for success messages
+  - `YELLOW` for warnings and information
+  - `RED` for errors
+- Provide detailed error messages
+- Include help documentation
+- Add descriptive comments
+- Check return codes after command execution
+- Use functions to organize code
+- Validate user inputs